umputun/remark42/README.md

 - copy provided `docker-compose.yml` and customize for your needs
 - make sure you **don't keep** `DEV=true` for any non-development deployments
-- pull and start `docker-compose pull && docker compose up`
+- pull prepared images from docker hub and start - `docker-compose pull && docker compose up -d`
+- alternatively compile from sources - `docker-compose build`

 #### Parameters